 - When the plant begins to die back naturally in fall, cut the foliage back to 3 inches above the soil.

 - Mulch heavily in winter with an organic mulch to protect the bulb from freezing temperatures.

 - When new shoots emerge in spring, feed the plant with a complete fertilizer.
-Work it into the soil around the plant, keeping it about two inches from the stems.
+Work it into the soil around the plant, keeping it about 2 inches from the stems.

 Can You Plant Easter Lilies Outside in Containers?

-If you live in a U.S. Department of Agriculture hardiness zone colder than 7, growing Easter lily plants in containers makes it easier to bring them inside for winter protection.
+If you live in a USDA plant hardiness zone colder than 7, growing Easter lily plants in containers makes it easier to bring them inside for winter protection.
 Container-growing is also a good option for gardeners with heavy clay or poorly drained soil.

 Bring the plant indoors when the foliage yellows at the end of the season.
 Store it in a dimly lit, frost-free location.